rebma-io/lab/docs/electronics/current-mirror.md

 ![Programmed current mirror](/img/schematic-current-mirror.png)

 On the left side, you have the programmed side of the circuit.
-You program Q1 by sinking a current from Q1's collector (note these are PNP, not the more typical NPN transistors) via R1.
-That causes a Vbe (voltage between base and emitter) for Q.
+You program Q1 by sinking a current (Ip) from Q1's collector (note these are PNP, not the more typical NPN transistors) via R1.
+That causes a Vbe (voltage between base and emitter) for Q. The linkage between Q1 and Q2 causes a "mirrored" current (I) to be materialized.

 To calculate R1, though, we need to take into account the voltage drop on the base of Q1.
 Typically this is the same as a diode (0.6V), so with a 14.4K